Gallie83/Best-Buds-Florist/README.md

 * Allow users to refine their product sorting even more.
 At the moment they can only sort products with a single filter(by price or by type) but ideally they would be able to sort by price while also filtering by type of product.

+* Allow users to add profile pictures, to add an extra level of personalisation to the users website experience.

 [Back to top](<#contents>)

 # Technologies Used